geo4lib/geo4libcamp-website/docs/2024/agenda-2024.md

 * The UC approach: Single code base, separate deployments - Amy Work and Tom Brittnacher
 * Using Aardvark to Drive Public Health Data Discovery - Adam Cox
 * Using Text Recognition to Georeference Aerial Photos?  - Kevin Dyke
+* OpenIndexMaps for 19th-century atlases of the upper Mississippi River - Owen Connolly